-We have recently extended our studies of self-renewal mechanisms to include the extrinsic mechanisms by which the niche regulates hematopoietic stem cell (HSC) maintenance.
-We discovered that bone marrow HSCs are maintained in a perivascular niche in which endothelial cells and leptin receptor–expressing stromal cells secrete the factors that promote stem cell maintenance.
-The identification of cell-intrinsic and cell-extrinsic mechanisms that regulate self-renewal have set the stage for us to characterize novel growth factors that regulate stem cell function in the niche, as well as aspects of cellular physiology that have not previously been studied in stem cells.
+In addition to studying the cell-intrinsic mechanisms that regulate self-renewal, we also study the extrinsic mechanisms by which the niche, or microenvironment, regulates hematopoietic stem cell (HSC) maintenance.
+We discovered that bone marrow HSCs are maintained in a perivascular niche in which endothelial cells and leptin receptor-expressing stromal cells secrete the factors that promote stem cell maintenance.
+The identification of cell-intrinsic and cell-extrinsic mechanisms that regulate self-renewal have set the stage for us to identify new growth factors that regulate stem cell function in the niche, as well as the regeneration of hematopoietic cells and bone throughout life.

 Stem Cell Self-Renewal

-We have historically taken forward and reverse genetic approaches to identify new genes that are required for stem cell self-renewal without being generically required for restricted progenitor proliferation.
+We have historically taken forward and reverse genetic approaches to identify new genes that are required for stem cell self-renewal.
 Each time we identify a self-renewal regulator we learn something new about how self-renewal occurs by examining the downstream mechanisms.
 For example, we have identified a network of heterochronic gene products that regulates stem cell maintenance throughout life, while also regulating the temporal changes in stem cell properties that are required to match the changing growth and regeneration demands of fetal and adult tissues.

-To go beyond traditional studies of individual gene products we are now developing new methods to study aspects of cellular physiology, such as the regulation of proteostasis and metabolism, that have not previously been studied in somatic stem cells.
+To go beyond traditional studies of individual gene products we are now developing new methods to study aspects of cellular physiology, such as the regulation of proteostasis and metabolism, that have been studied only to a limited extent in somatic stem cells.
 Studies of these mechanisms in stem cells have the potential to reveal ways in which they are used differently by different kinds of dividing somatic cells and how these differences may be necessary for the maintenance of tissue homeostasis.
 These studies may also provide general insights into the extent to which these mechanisms differ in extensively self-replicating cells as compared to other cells.

-We have also expanded the scope of our studies of stem cell self-renewal to include the extrinsic mechanisms by which the niche regulates stem cell maintenance.
-Our studies of the niche focus on the hematopoietic system, where we have discovered that quiescent hematopoietic stem cells (HSCs) reside in a perisinusoidal niche in which endothelial cells and leptin receptor–expressing perivascular stromal cells secrete the factors that promote HSC maintenance.
-The discovery and characterization of this niche has allowed us to study novel mechanisms by which HSCs and the niche regulate each other, including the identification of new growth factors and the ways in which the niche changes in response to injury.
+We also study the extrinsic mechanisms by which the niche regulates stem cell maintenance.
+Our studies of the niche focus on the hematopoietic system, where we have discovered that quiescent hematopoietic stem cells (HSCs) reside in a perivascular niche in which endothelial cells and leptin receptor–expressing perivascular stromal cells secrete the known factors that promote HSC maintenance.
+The discovery and characterization of this niche has allowed us to identify new mechanisms by which HSCs and the niche regulate each other, including the identification of new growth factors and the ways in which the niche changes in response to injury.

 Stem Cell Aging